mara-kr/GBA/README.md

     direct_sound/ : mixer and files for direct sound 4channel/ : mixer and modules for each of the 4 channels

+####coe_files
+    mem_test.coe : Test for block RAMs
+    mem_test_new.coe : Another test for block RAMs pixels.coe : COE file for ROM that puts 3 pixels on a screen pmt.coe : COE file for Mario & Luigi Pong ROM w/ sound (final) pong.coe : Basic pong ROM from DevKitARM demo pong_mario.coe : 1st iteration of Mario & Luigi pong pong_mario_txt.coe : 2nd interation of Mario & Luigi pong
+    wstein.coe : ROM for WolfARMStein

+    There'd normally be gba_bios.coe here, but we remvoed it for copyright reasons.
+    Go find it on the internet, then use the following commands:

+    xxd -ps -c 1 gba_bios.rom > gba_bios.hex
+    python endian_convert.py gba_bios.hex
+    mv outfile.hex gba_bios.coe

+    endian_convert.py is in mem/
+    Then add the two lines at the top of COE files - see any other COE file for an example

 ####controller
     controller.sv : the source code fo the controller interface.txt : detail documentation on the controller interface CI.sv : chip interface for the controller

 ####cpu
-    roms/ : test roms including the GBA bios Multiplier : source code for the multiplier (the M in TDMI) ThumbDecoder.vhd : decoder for thumb mode the (T in TDMI) ARM7TDMIS_TOP.vhd : the top module for the entire CU cpu_top.sv : wrapper for ARM7TDMIS_TOP.vhd in system verilog ControlLogic.vhd : control logic for the instruction pipeline
+    Multiplier/ : source code for the multiplier (the M in TDMI) file_lists/ : File lists to pass to the Makefile for simulation roms/ : test roms including the GBA bios test_files/ : Files for defunct testing infrastructure ThumbDecoder.vhd : decoder for thumb mode the (T in TDMI) ARM7TDMIS_TOP.vhd : the top module for the entire CPU cpu_top.sv : wrapper for ARM7TDMIS_TOP.vhd in system verilog ControlLogic.vhd : control logic for the instruction pipeline interrupt_controller.sv : Interrupt controller for system

+    See project report for more details on CPU

 ####dma
     dma.sv : includes the datapath and fsm for dma, as well as the top module for all 4 dma's